MercuryTechnologies/hs-temporal-sdk/docs/README.md

 ## Blocking and Unblocking

-The core of our SDK is the ability to block and unblock threads deterministically based on external events.
+The core of our SDK is the ability to detect when threads are blocked waiting for external events, and to selectively unblock them when results arrive.
 This works through:

 1. `IVar`s that threads wait on
-2. The `ThreadManager` tracking thread states
+2. The `ThreadManager` tracking thread blocking states
-3. The `waitAllBlocked` mechanism triggering command flushes
+3. The `waitAllThreadsBlocked` mechanism triggering command flushes
-4. Activation handling that resolves `IVar`s and unblocks threads
+4. Activation handling that resolves `IVar`s and precisely unblocks threads

 ### Key Interactions